 This month, if the beekeeper has done everything right, the bees will show what enormous feats they are capable of when they have been well cared for.
 The main focus is on directing their swarm instinct at the right time.
-Now is the time to create young populations for the next season in order to ensure healthy, strong replacement potential.
+Now is the time to create young colonies for the next season in order to ensure healthy, strong replacement potential.
 Continue cutting out the drone brood in order to keep varroa mites from spreading.

 In addition, you should always confirm the proper dosage when using medications after the last honey harvest.
-By ensuring plentiful food during the non-yield period and during winter feeding, you create an important basis for a healthy, vital bee population – which guarantees successful honey harvests in the next year.
+By ensuring plentiful food during the non-yield period and during winter feeding, you create an important basis for a healthy, vital bee colony – which guarantees successful honey harvests in the next year.

 10 important things to know about the start of the bee year

 - A varroa infestation check and reduction of the mite population must take place based on the recommendations of the Working Group of German Bee Institutes.
-Confirm the treatment success and watch for possible mite reinvasions.
+Control the treatment success and watch for possible mite reinvasions.

 - Starting in September, it is no longer possible to expand the brood nest through feeding.

 - The winter bees still need to be able to build up an optimal fat- and protein-body.

 - Winter bees begin to age as soon as brood activities or other glandular activities such as food preparation start taking place.

 - Delay the winter bees’ aging process with a brooding break that is as long as possible.
 Therefor let the colony hibernate on an open grate bottom.